gnprwx/lastfm_playlist/README.md

 ## About

 Lastfm_playlist is designed to work with the Vite/React combo.
 It allows you to display the current song playing with album art and a list of songs previously played.
 If there's no song playing, it will display "No music playing" at the top of the list.
-I have replaced the placeholder art with `artist - song` instead since it's pretty ugly.

-## Example

-You can see it in action on my [webpage](https://vagabond.sh) or see the example below.
+I also removed the rendering of placeholder album art as it was unpleasant to display.

 ## Screenshot